kofi-kusi/FastShip/README.md

 Alembic config lives in `backend/alembic.ini` and migrations are in `backend/migrations/`.

-Important:
+> [!IMPORTANT]

-- `backend/migrations/env.py` currently sets `sqlalchemy.url` to a hardcoded database URL.
+> `backend/migrations/env.py` currently sets `sqlalchemy.url` to a hardcoded database URL.
 Review/update this before running migrations locally.

 Run migrations (after verifying the URL):